Reoriented Memory of Galaxy Spins for the Early Universe: Introduction

-{\it Introduction.} The {\it directions of galaxy angular momentum vectors} (galaxy spins) have been regarded as one of those very few near-field observables that are analytically tractable within the linear perturbation theory \cite{ttt}, which generically predicts preferential alignments of the proto-galaxy spins with the intermediate principal axes of the initial tidal field \cite{lp001}.
+The {\it directions of galaxy angular momentum vectors}, which will be referred to as the {\it galaxy spins} throughout this paper, have been regarded as one of those very few near-field observables that are analytically tractable within the linear perturbation theory \citep{whi84,CT96}, which generically predicts preferential alignments of the proto-galaxy spins with the intermediate principal axes of the initial tidal field \citep{LP00,LP01,por-etal02a,por-etal02b}.
 This version of the linear perturbation theory adapted for the origin of the galaxy angular momentum is often dubbed the linear tidal torque theory (LTTT).
-The initially acquired alignment tendency predicted by the LTTT is believed to be well retained during the subsequent nonlinear evolution \cite{retain,mot-etal21}, even though the galaxy spins swing and flip through hierarchical merging process \citep{flip}.
-Multiple $N$-body simulations have indeed confirmed the existence of the alignments between the spins of galactic halos and the intermediate principal directions of the local tidal field even in the nonlinear regime ($z\le 2$), although the alignment tendency gradually becomes weaker at lower redshifts and on the lower mass scales \citep{lp001,detect}.
+The initially acquired alignment tendency predicted by the LTTT is believed to be well retained during the subsequent nonlinear evolution \citep[e.g.,][]{LE07,zha-etal15,lee-etal18,mot-etal21}, even though the galaxy spins swing and flip with respect to the cosmic web through hierarchical merging process \citep[e.g.,][]{ara-etal07,hah-etal07,paz-etal08,cod-etal12,tro-etal13,lib-etal13,dub-etal14,cod-etal15,WK17,cod-etal18,gan-etal18, wan-etal18,kra-etal20,lee-etal20,LL20}.

-These numerical evidences inspired several authors to investigate a possibility of probing the physics of the early universe with the galaxy spins.
-For instance, Yu $\etal$ \cite{yu-etal20} showed that the degree of chiral asymmetry could in principle be constrained by measuring the present galaxy spins.
-Motloch $\etal$ \cite{mot-etal21} suggested that the galaxy spins be a useful diagnostics of cosmic inflation and primordial gravitational waves.
-Lee \& Libeskind \cite{LL20} found that the threshold mass at which the alignments between the galaxy spins and local tidal field become negligibly weak has a potential to distinguish between viable dark energy candidates.
-The plausibility of this new probe, however, depends entirely on the significance of the cross-correlations of the present galaxy {\it stellar} spins with the initial tidal field, which is not necessarily guaranteed by their correlations with the local tidal fields.
+Several $N$-body simulations have indeed confirmed the existence of the alignments between the spins of galactic halos and the intermediate principal axes of the local tidal field even in the nonlinear regime ($z\le 2$), although the alignment tendency gradually becomes weaker at lower redshifts and on the lower mass scales \citep[e.g.,][]{for-etal14,che-etal16,lee-etal20,lee-etal21}.
+These numerical evidences inspired several authors to investigate a possibility of probing the physics of early universe with the galaxy spins.
+For instance, \citet{yu-etal20} showed that the degree of chiral asymmetry could in principle be constrained by measuring the present galaxy spins. \citet{mot-etal21} suggested that the galaxy spins be a useful diagnostics of cosmic inflation and primordial gravitational waves. \citet{LL20} found that the threshold mass at which the alignments between the galaxy spins and local tidal field become negligibly weak has a potential to distinguish between viable dark energy candidates.
+The success of this new probe, however, depends entirely on how strongly the present galaxy {\it stellar} spins are cross-correlated with the initial tidal field, which is not necessarily guaranteed by their correlations with the local tidal fields, i.e., surrounding cosmic web.